 I have definitely become better over the years at not needing to clear my plate.
 It’s almost as if a dish just stops tasting good when I have had enough.
 I no longer worry about wasting a little bit of food, or I will put it back in the fridge and sometimes finish it later.

 There is none of this left in my head.
-Over time I have learned that your body and health are made up of the thousands of choices you make consistently and not one meal or one day.
+Your body and health are made up of the thousands of choices you make consistently and not one meal or one day.
 I also can sense and feel when I’ve had a few too many heavier days (or weeks) and naturally cut back a bit moving forward.
 It feels refreshing, not restrictive.

 I think I used to eat out of boredom more often than I do now.
 Way back I was working in an office and taking classes that I wasn’t 100% excited about, but now I love my job and my day-to-day life doesn’t lend itself to too much daytime boredom.
 I still do sometimes eat emotionally.
 On a celebratory day I want to eat more, and when I’m sad I do sometimes crave a treat to make me feel better, so this is still a work in progress.

-I think I have gotten worse on this one!
-Mealtime used to be so special with placemats and candles and a dish I had taken the time to style, but now I admit sometimes I eat standing up in the kitchen while finishing up Mazen’s lunch, or cleaning up so we can get out the door.
+I can blame my kids for a distracted mealtime!
+Meals used to be so special with placemats and candles and a dish I carefully styled.
+Now I admit sometimes I eat standing up in the kitchen while finishing up Mazen’s lunch or cleaning up so we can get out the door.
 But more often than not, I do sit down to enjoy my meal, especially lunch and dinner.
 And the older Mazen gets, the more we can actually sit down, relax, and eat together.

 I wrote my balance post and touched on this long before I refreshed my memory on the Intuitive Eating topic.
 This is perhaps my biggest change of the years – learning to love exercise for how it makes me feel and not doing it because of guilt or to burn off a big meal.